warmsound/crystal-face/README.md

 ## What's New

 ### 2.5.0
-- Add support for Venu® 2 and Venu® 2S.
+- Add support for Venu® 2 and Venu® 2S (thanks to fallingrock for testing help).
 Thank you for your patience!
 - Technical update to CIQ 4.0.3.

 ### 2.4.7